Higher world dairy prices good for Canadian producers

-According to the latest report, the U.S. price of skim milk powder (SMP) is expected to increase more than the price of butter through the end of 2017.
+According to the USDA’s latest WASDE report, the U.S. price of skim milk powder (SMP) is expected to increase more than the price of butter through the end of 2017.
 Higher U.S. prices for SMP would be good news for Canadian dairy producers.

 Skim milk surplus